 Can I make guest users visible in the Exchange Global Address List?

 Yes.
 Guest objects aren't visible in your organization's global address list (GAL) by default, but you can use Azure Active Directory PowerShell to make them visible.
 See Can I make guest objects visible in the global address list?

 Can I make a guest user a limited administrator?

 Absolutely.
 For more information, see Adding guest users to a role.

 Does Azure AD B2B collaboration allow B2B users to access the Azure portal?

-Unless a user is assigned the role of limited administrator or global administrator, B2B collaboration users won't require access to the Azure portal.
-However, B2B collaboration users who are assigned the role of limited administrator or global administrator can access the portal.
-Also, if a guest user who is not assigned one of these admin roles accesses the portal, the user might be able to access certain parts of the experience.
+Unless a user is assigned the role of limited administrator, B2B collaboration users won't require access to the Azure portal.
+However, B2B collaboration users who are assigned the role of limited administrator can access the portal.
+Also, if a guest user who isn't assigned one of these admin roles accesses the portal, the user might be able to access certain parts of the experience.
 The guest user role has some permissions in the directory.